Markers & Monuments

 L. Ledgers, Fences, and Benches:

 Ledgers are permitted to be installed upon burial spaces.
 The installation of fences or enclosures around burial spaces is prohibited.
-The placing of benches upon burial spaces is likewise prohibited.
+The placing of benches upon burial spaces is likewise prohibited, unless a bench is placed upon burial spaces in place of a monument, within the meaning of these Rules and Regulations.
+In such circumstances, the bench must not exceed current approved maximums for sizes established in Section E above and must satisfy all criteria for markers, as described in these Rules and Regulations.

 Criteria for Ledgers: